The Bandwidth Theorem in Sparse Graphs: Preliminaries

 In order to state the sparse regularity lemma, we need some more definitions.
 A partition $\cV = \{V_i\}_{i\in\{0,\ldots,r\}}$ of the vertex set of $G$ is called an \emph{$(\eps,p)_G$-regular partition} of $V(G)$ if $|V_0|\leq \eps |V(G)|$ and $(V_i,V_{i'})$ forms an $(\eps,0,p)_G$-regular pair for all but at most $\eps\binom{r}{2}$ pairs $\{i,i'\}\in \binom{[r]}{2}$.
 It is called an \emph{equipartition} if $|V_i| = |V_{i'}|$ for every $i,i'\in[r]$.
 The partition $\cV$ is called \emph{$(\eps,d,p)$-(lower-)regular} on a graph $R$ with vertex set $[r]$ if $(V_i, V_{i'})$ is $(\eps,d,p)_G$-(lower-)regular for every $\{i,i'\} \in E(R)$.
 The graph $R$ is referred to as the \emph{$(\eps,d,p)_G$-reduced graph} of $\cV$, the partition classes $V_i$ with $i \in [r]$ as \emph{clusters}, and $V_0$ as the \emph{exceptional set}.
 We also say that $\cV$ is \emph{$(\eps,d,p)_G$-super-regular} on a graph $R'$ with vertex set $[r]$ if $(V_i, V_{i'})$ is $(\eps,d,p)_G$-super-regular for every $\{i,i'\}\in E(R')$.
 Again, when we talk about reduced graphs or super-regularity, whether we are using lower-regularity or regularity will be clear from the context.
 We will however always specify whether a partition is regular or only lower-regular on $R$.

-Analogously to Szemeredi's regularity lemma for dense graphs, the sparse regularity lemma, proved by Kohayakawa and Rödl~\cite{kohayakawa1997, kohayakawa2003}, asserts the existence of an $(\eps,p)$-regular partition of constant size of any sparse graph.
+Analogously to Szemer\'edi's regularity lemma for dense graphs, the sparse regularity lemma, proved by Kohayakawa and Rödl~\cite{kohayakawa1997, kohayakawa2003}, asserts the existence of an $(\eps,p)$-regular partition of constant size of any sparse graph.
 We state a minimum degree version of this lemma, whose proof (following~\cite{bottcher2013almost}) we defer to Appendix~\ref{app:tools}.

 \begin{lemma}[Minimum degree version of the sparse regularity lemma] For each $\eps >0$, each $\alpha \in [0,1]$, and $r_0\geq 1$ there exists $r_1\geq 1$ with the following property.
 For any $d\in[0,1]$, any $p>0$, and any $n$-vertex graph $G$ with minimum degree $\alpha p n$ such that for any disjoint $X,Y\subset V(G)$ with $|X|,|Y|\ge\tfrac{\eps n}{r_1}$ we have $e(X,Y)\le \big(1+\tfrac{1}{1000}\eps^2\big)p|X||Y|$, there is an $(\eps,p)_G$-regular equipartition of $V(G)$ with $(\eps,d,p)_G$-reduced graph $R$ satisfying $\delta(R) \geq (\alpha-d-\eps)|V(R)|$ and $r_0 \leq |V(R)| \leq r_1$. \end{lemma}